 Back in 2014 we liked Vmoto because it had built a 30,000sqm facility in Nanjing and had a licence to manufacture electric scooters.
 The factory had capacity of 300,000 units a year, had a production agreement to manufacture bikes for a privately owned Chinese company named PowerEagle, was one of the first movers in a market that was taking off, its product being aimed at the premium end and was already cash flow positive.

 Three years in it became obvious to us (and as it turns out management) that the PowerEagle manufacturing contract was costing Vmoto more than it was bringing in.
 The company was making more scooters but losing money, as the lower-margin PowerEagle vehicles chewed into the bottom line.
 The positive was international, but back in 2017 they were selling about 3,500 units, which as we said at the time, wasn’t going to trouble Honda’s or Vespa’s top brass.

 Being patient means that although there was a great deal of bad news, the spectre of hope in the much higher margin international markets was worth holding on for, despite the capital raising risk.
 We’re glad we did!
 We downgraded to Hold and kept watching for more signs of life.
-To access the stocks we are recommending investors buy this week, click here.

 Lesson 3: People might not change, but companies do.

 Under founder/CEO Charles Chen the company has thrown off the Chinese market to fully focus on the lucrative international sales, which is having big results.
 Just after we downgraded, Vmoto did a transformational deal with China based Super Soco, combining forces to sell their products offshore.
 Vmoto then undertook a company saving capital raising of just over $2m early in 2018.
 Into the bargain Vmoto nabbed a marketing opportunity with Volkswagon to brand a Vmoto Cux electric scooter under its high end Ducati label.